Jvanl2000/AP-Computer-Science-A/Section 1.2/Notes.md

 ```
 - This works the same as the last problem
 - `a` is converted to an integer and added 4
-- After the mathmatical operations are compleated it converts its integer back into its unicode form (`e`)
+- After the mathematical operations are completed, it converts its integer back into its Unicode form (`e`)

-## 1.2.11 — Mathmatical operations on a `double`
+## 1.2.11 — Mathematical operations on a `double`
 ### Question
 - Suppose that a variable a is declared as double `a = 3.14159`.
 What does
 each of the following print?